• WHEN You Die

 He literally died of a broken heart, a ruptured heart, and hence the flowing of blood and water from the wound made by the soldier's spear (John_19:34).

-In the midst of excurciating (literally "out of the cross") pain Jesus uttered words of forgiveness, love and hope.
+In the midst of "excruciating" (this word literally means, "out of the cross") pain Jesus uttered words of forgiveness, love and hope.

 Powered by Create your own unique website with customizable templates.